Revolution of Dignity: Protests against the revolution

-Southern and Eastern Ukraine

-The pro-Russian Ukrainian Front organisation held a meeting on 22 February with representatives from southern and eastern Ukraine.
-Andriy Kluyev, an organiser of the event, said the group intended to discuss the federalisation of the country into semi-autonomous regions.
-Following the agreement with the opposition and measures passed by parliament, Yanukovych flew from Kyiv to Kharkiv to attend the Ukrainian Front congress; sources indicated that Berkut forces had gathered in Kharkiv in anticipation of the event.
-As Yuriy Lutsenko reported, past midnight on 22 February, the SBU opened criminal proceedings against Governor Mikhail Dobkin of Kharkiv and Mayor Hennadiy Kernes for advocating separatism.

-At the Congress of the Southern and Eastern regions in Kharkiv on 22 February, the deputies passed a resolution declaring that they were ready to take responsibility for protecting constitutional order in their territory.
-They stated that the recent events in Kyiv had paralyzed the central government and destabilised the country.
-They also signed a statement rejecting the authority of parliament.
-The Interior Ministry reported that Governor Dobkin and Mayor Kernes then fled to Russia.

-On 23 February, parliament adopted a bill to repeal the country's law on minority languages.
-If signed by the president, the bill would have disestablished Russian as a minority language of Ukraine, although regions like Crimea are populated by a Russian-speaking majority.
-The Christian Science Monitor reported that the bill "only served to infuriate Russian-speaking regions, [who] saw the move as more evidence that the antigovernment protests in Kyiv that toppled Yanukovych's government were intent on pressing for a nationalistic agenda."
-Acting President Turchynov vetoed the bill on 28 February.
+On 23 February, Ukraine's parliament adopted a bill to revoke the status of Russian as an official state language.
+The bill was not enacted, but the proposal caused anger in the Russian-speaking regions of Ukraine.

-Also on 23 February, clashes erupted in Kharkiv between thousands of equally sized pro- and anti-government rallies, and Mayor Kernes was blocked from entering the City Council building.
+Also on 23 February, clashes erupted in Kharkiv between thousands of pro- and anti-government rallies, and Mayor Kernes was blocked from entering the City Council building.
 Pro-Russian protesters stood guard over the statue of Vladimir Lenin in the city center, but the deputy head of the Regional State Administration announced that the city would dismantle the statue regardless on 25 February.

-On 24 February, acting Interior Minister Avakov announced that a criminal case had been launched against Yevhen Zhylin, leader of the Kharkiv-based anti-Euromaidan organisation Oplot.

 On 1 March, thousands of people in Kharkiv, Donetsk, Simferopol, Odesa, Luhansk, Melitopol, Yevpatoria, Kerch, and Mariupol protested against the new government.

 Public surveys in April revealed that most people in Ukraine's eastern regions considered all levels of the government illegitimate.
-Half of respondents believed that President Turchynov was "illegally occupying his post".
-Roughly half held the same opinion about the central government led by Prime Minister Yatsenyuk.
+Half of respondents believed that Acting President Turchynov was "illegally occupying his post".
+Roughly half held the same opinion about Prime Minister Yatsenyuk.
 However, nearly 70% agreed that Yanukovych was also not the legal president of the country.